rpdelaney/l4d2-tourney-rules/rules.md

 The minimum penalty will be a match loss by forfeit.

-###### 5.7.8 Attacking from outside the map
+###### 5.7.8 Attacking from out of bounds
-As infected, it is illegal to attack the survivors in any way from outside the map.
+As infected, it is illegal to attack the survivors in any way from out of the normal map bounds.

 ##### 5.8 Glitches